‘All voices should be read as the river’s mutterings’

 OUR WALK

-The River Dart’s name is derived from an ancient word for ‘oak’, and in Stage 2 particularly we pass through many oak woods.
+The River Dart’s name is derived from an ancient word for ‘oak’, and on Day 2 particularly we pass through many oak woods.

-Stage 1: The East Dart: Source to Dartmeet
+Day 1: The East Dart: Okehampton to Source to Dartmeet

 The East Dart Valley is one of the most inaccessible parts of Dartmoor and in many ways is the inner heart of the moor.
 The source, East Dart Head consists of a large bowl that drains a substantial part of high Dartmoor.
 There are three tributaries that join up and merge at the southern edge of the bowl to form the river.